History of Jazz Chisholm Jr. in Timeline

 Others born on this day/year

-July 2015: Signed with Diamondbacks
+July 2015: Signed with Arizona Diamondbacks

 2017: Represented Great Britain in World Baseball Classic Qualification

-July 31, 2019: Traded to Miami Marlins
+July 31, 2019: Traded to the Marlins

-On July 31, 2019, the Diamondbacks traded Chisholm to the Miami Marlins for Zac Gallen.
+On July 31, 2019, the Diamondbacks traded Jazz Chisholm to the Miami Marlins for Zac Gallen.
 He was then assigned to the Jacksonville Jumbo Shrimp.

 September 1, 2020: Promoted to Major Leagues

-On September 1, 2020, Chisholm was promoted to the major leagues for the first time and made his defensive debut that night against the Toronto Blue Jays.
+On September 1, 2020, Jazz Chisholm was promoted to the major leagues for the first time and made his defensive debut that night against the Toronto Blue Jays.

 September 2, 2020: First MLB At-Bat

-On September 2, 2020, Chisholm had his first at-bat in the major leagues against the Toronto Blue Jays.
+On September 2, 2020, Jazz Chisholm had his first at-bat in the major leagues against the Toronto Blue Jays.

-2021: Starting Second Baseman for Marlins
+2021: Starting Second Baseman for the Marlins

-2022: All-Star Game Selection and Injury
+2022: All-Star Game Selection

-October 10, 2023: Underwent Toe Surgery
+October 10, 2023: Surgery to Repair Turf Toe

-July 27, 2024: Traded to New York Yankees
+July 27, 2024: Traded to the New York Yankees

-2024: Salary Set and Position Change
+2024: Salary Set Through Arbitration